The pedagogue is cut down in the scourge of paralysing attacks hitting the contemporary world.

-He brings home to personnel the moral degeneracy and fascistic form of training it had been freed from.
+He flushes out the truth about the moral degeneracy and fascistic form of training it had been freed from.

 He finds the allure of the German Democratic Republic to be curiosity, plain and simple: the chance to see and experience a system that had intrigued him.